Work It (2022)

-In the early 2000s, I remembered how plain and dry web pages were due to the poor design and lack of content.
-Somehow, that always encouraged me to explore for more.
-The early-day digital experience is an odd balance of information between the boring web design and the flashy pop-up ads for Viagara and penis enlargement.
-However, living in the contemporary digital network means being surrounded by "certain objects"' like these performative bodies on social media, overcrowded yet helplessly dull.
-Even being fed with pleasure leaves us with the bitter aftertaste of guilt.
-Our minds tell us to stop, yet our fingers continue the scrolling motion.
-It becomes tricky to describe the digital experience, articulate what we are to each other, and make sense of how that experience affects whom we are becoming.
-The digital space contains many bodies to focus on and creates too much noise to inhabit.
-If philosopher Yves Citton is right about my encounters with objects "constitutes 'my experience' of the world."
-(Citton, 2021, 125), perhaps we can understand the digital space better by carefully observing these bodies.
+In the early 2000s, I remember how the web pages I had visited were plain and dry due to the poor design and lack of content like the old yahoo page in 1999.
+Somehow, that never discouraged me from exploring more of these pages.
+The early-day digital experience was an odd balance of accessing information that was packaged in between the boring web design and the flashy popup ads for Viagra and penis enlargement.
+Now, living in the contemporary digital network means being surrounded by “certain objects” like seeing various performative bodies––from influencers to everyone we know––on social media, overcrowded on our newsfeeds and yet helplessly dull.
+Even experiencing pleasure whenever we’re online leaves us with the bitter aftertaste of guilt.
+Our minds tell us to stop, yet our fingers continue with the scrolling motion.
+Therefore it’s tricky to describe the current digital experience, as it’s just as difficult to articulate what we are to each other, let alone even make sense of how that experience affects who we are becoming.
+The digital space contains many bodies to focus on at once, creating too much noise.
+If philosopher Yves Citton is right about how my digital encounters with objects “constitutes ‘my experience’ of the world,” (Citton, 2021, 125), then perhaps we can better understand the digital space by carefully observing these bodies on our screens.

-Social media feels like a meat market with different faces and bodies available to us through the screen.
-These bodies are bare and smooth without any resistance.
-The "immediate contact between image and eye" accelerates the exchange of information and gratification of desires.
-(Han, 2018, 38) Fascinating, luring, overwhelming, and then distressing.
-As we scroll through applications like TikTok and Instagram, we see all kinds of bodies, from tall, short, straight, queer, muscular, soft, hairy, smooth, and everything in between.
-Regardless of what these bodies look like, they are full of actions and agency, even if they are not moving.
-These performative digital bodies are designed to express and capture our attention, yet they hold no soul or care.
+Social media feels like a meat market with different bodies available to us at our disposal.
+The “immediate contact between image and eye” accelerates the exchange of information and gratification of desires (Han, 2018, 38), all of which could be fascinating, luring, overwhelming, and then distressing to us.
+As we scroll through applications like TikTok and Instagram, we see all kinds of bodies; some are bare and smooth without any resistance, others are tall, short, straight, queer, muscular, soft, hairy, smooth, and everything in between.
+Regardless of what these bodies look like to us, they are full of actions and agency.
+These performative digital bodies aim to express and capture our attention, but it’s transactional.
+They hold no soul or care.
 They flex, bend, jump, shake, exuberate with vitality, and are constantly erect.
-As we watch in idle in front of the screen, we are prompted to engage with the bodies we choose to fulfill our desires.
+We idly watch in front of the screen, prompted to engage with the bodies we choose to fulfill our desires.

-We are constantly in the center of the battlefield fighting over attention as both producers and consumers.
-That is why our digital experience can feel so exhausting and violent.
-Since digital spaces are now dominated by capitalist exploitation, "which seeks to submit attentional flows to needs and desires that will maximize financial returns."
-We work tirelessly like a bot for the attention economy only to feast on non-substantial content as we turn our bodies into consumable Spam, incapable of bridging connections, expressing care, or sustaining for long.
-(Citton, 73) The phrase, "I love myself, but I don't like the way I am" from American drag queen Trixie Mattel always seems so relatable to me.
-Because we know we deserve better, but always give in to the pleasure from all the cheap thrills.
+We are constantly in the centre of the battlefield fighting over attention and fulfillment of desires as both producers and consumers.
+That is why our digital experience can be so exhaustive and violent.
+Since digital spaces are now dominated by capitalist exploitation, “which seeks to submit attentional flows to needs and desires that will maximize financial returns,” we work tirelessly like a bot for the attention economy only to feast on non-substantial content as we turn our bodies into consumable Spam, incapable of bridging connections, expressing care, or sustaining for long (Citton, 73).
+The mantra, “I love myself, but I don’t like the way I am,” from American drag queen Trixie Mattel never ceases to be relatable to me because we know we deserve better, but always give in to the pleasure from all the cheap thrills that instant gratification offers.
 Nonetheless, we are deemed to die out spiritually from this mode of labour without change or resistance.

-However, even Spam can be used to create delicacy, and maybe the future of performative digital bodies is not as abysmal as it seems.
-With the long history of discussion on cyborgs and physical enhancements in posthumanism, perhaps the hybridization of bodies can also be used to enrich our mental strength and adapt to the ever more technologically advanced society.
-A "glitched body," as American curator and writer Legacy Russell articulated, is "a body that defies the hierarchies and strata of logic, it is proudly nonsensical and therefore perfectly non-sense."
-(Russell, 2020, 169) There are possibilities of liberating the bodies from the logical labels of social norms and excitingly experimenting with whom we can become.
-A hybrid body does not go through the reduction for efficient communication and categorization.
-To accomplish that, we may need to acquire a hybrid soul matching with the hybrid body from the precipitation of our journey and investigation to know the self, the others, and our surroundings.
-The hybrid soul provides a sense of control we regain over our bodies.
-Allowing us to navigate comfortably through digital spaces, where when to be visible and whom to give our attention to remain our choices instead of coerced ones.
+Perhaps the hybridization of bodies can also be used to enrich our mental strength and adapt to the ever-more technologically advanced society.
+A “glitched body,” as American curator and writer Legacy Russell articulates in Glitch Feminism, is “a body that defies the hierarchies and strata of logic, it is proudly nonsensical and therefore perfectly non-sense” (Russell, 2020, 169).
+There are possibilities of liberating the bodies from the labels of social norms, and to instead experiment with whom we can and want to become.
+A hybrid body does not go through the reduction of social norms for efficient communication and categorization.
+To accomplish that hybridization, we may need to acquire a hybrid soul matching with the hybrid body from the crystallization of our journey and investigation to know the self, others, and our surroundings.
+Chinese Philosopher Zengzi once said, “吾日三省吾身,” which means to reflect and examine ourselves daily on three separate matters, social relationships, friendships, and self-development.
+Zengzi emphasizes a habit of giving a thoughtful look into our actions and behaviors, which can be challenging to execute while being occupied by the attention economy and information overload.
+We need some glitches, some buffers to make room for reflection and nurture the formation of our hybrid soul.
+The hybrid soul would provide a sense of control we regain over our bodies.
+This match would allow us to comfortably navigate digital spaces where being visible and giving our attention remain as our choices instead of coerced ones.